General expressions for extra-dimensional tree amplitudes and all-plus 1-loop integrands in Q-cut representaion: Introduction

-In our cases, spin-1 particles with extra-dimension momenta can be thought as two massive particles with equal mass and 4-dimensional momenta.
-But whether we should treat any one of two as massive spin-1 particle or massive scalar particle depends on its polarization state.
-If the polarization state of the extra-dimensional spin-1 particle is 4-dimensional, the particle can be treated as a massive spin-1 particles.
-If the state is extra-dimensional, the particle can be treated as a massive scalar particle.
+In our cases, the two $D$-dimensional spin-1 particles are equivalent to two massive particles with equal mass and 4-dimensional momenta.
 We follow the generalization of spinor helicity formalism for massive particles to express our results in helicity amplitudes.
 By introducing a null reference vector $q_i$, a massive momentum $p_i$ can be decomposed along two lightlike directions.
 In this paper we set all $q_i=q$, so $p_i = p^{\bot}_i - \frac{m_i^2}{2 q\cdot p_i}\, q$.
 The amplitudes are then q-dependent.
 For an introduction to the approaches to generalize massless spinor helicity formalism, see \cite{Dittmaier:1998nn}.
 In \cite{Boels:2008du,Boels:2009bv,Boels:2010mj}, applications of BCFW recursion relations with massive particles can be found.
 Compact expressions for several towers of tree-level amplitudes with a complex scalar-antiscalar pair or a massive W-boson pair and any numbers of positive helicity gluons are given in \cite{Ferrario:2006np,Craig:2011ws,Kiermaier:2011cr}.
-Besides, in \cite{Craig:2011ws}, superamplitudes on the Coulomb-branch of N = 4 SYM are calculates from massive amplitudes.
-So the massive version of our extra-dimensional amplitudes can be used to study superamplitudes on the Coulomb-branch.
+Besides, in \cite{Craig:2011ws}, superamplitudes on the Coulomb-branch of N = 4 SYM are calculated from massive amplitudes, which implies the massive version of our extra-dimensional amplitudes can be used to study superamplitudes on the Coulomb-branch.

+To compare with treatments involving massive particles, we review a recent work, a four-dimensional formulation (FDF) of the extra-dimensional regularization of 1-loop scattering amplitudes \cite{Fazio:2014xea}.

-This paper is organized as following.
-In section \ref{notation}, we set up conventions and give compact expressions for these tree amplitudes.
+This paper is organized as follows.
+In section \ref{notation}, we set up conventions, introduce polarization vectors with helicity choices + - $S_a$, compare with the formulation in \cite{Fazio:2014xea} and give compact expressions for these tree amplitudes.
 In section \ref{proof}, a proof by mathematical induction of the results using the BCFW recursion relations is given.
-Then in section \ref{qcut}, we use the expressions to give general expressions for the integrands of all-plus 1-loop amplitudes in $\mathcal{Q}$-cut representation.
+Finally in section \ref{qcut}, we use the expressions to give general expressions for the compact integrands of all-plus 1-loop amplitudes, written in $\mathcal{Q}$-cut representation.